Ralph Ellison: At Tuskegee Institute

 Ellison applied twice for admission to Tuskegee Institute, the prestigious all-black university in Alabama founded by Booker T. Washington.
 He was finally admitted in 1933 for lack of a trumpet player in its orchestra.
 Ellison hopped freight trains to get to Alabama, and was soon to find out that the institution was no less class-conscious than white institutions generally were.

 Ellison's outsider position at Tuskegee "sharpened his satirical lens," critic Hilton Als believes: "Standing apart from the university's air of sanctimonious Negritude enabled him to write about it."
 In passages of Invisible Man, "he looks back with scorn and despair on the snivelling ethos that ruled at Tuskegee."

 Tuskegee's music department was perhaps the most renowned department at the school, headed by composer William L. Dawson.
 Ellison also was guided by the department's piano instructor, Hazel Harrison.
 While he studied music primarily in his classes, he spent his free time in the library with modernist classics.
 He cited reading T. S. Eliot's The Waste Land as a major awakening moment.
 In 1934, he began to work as a desk clerk at the university library, where he read James Joyce and Gertrude Stein.
 Librarian Walter Bowie Williams enthusiastically let Ellison share in his knowledge.

-A major influence upon Ellison was English teacher Morteza Drezel Sprague, to whom Ellison later dedicated his essay collection Shadow and Act.
+A major influence upon Ellison was English teacher Morteza Drexel Sprague, to whom Ellison later dedicated his essay collection Shadow and Act.
 He opened Ellison's eyes to "the possibilities of literature as a living art" and to "the glamour he would always associate with the literary life."
 Through Sprague, Ellison became familiar with Fyodor Dostoevsky's Crime and Punishment and Thomas Hardy's Jude the Obscure, identifying with the "brilliant, tortured anti-heroes" of those works.

-As a child, Ellison evidenced what would become a lifelong interest in audio technology, starting by taking apart and rebuilding radios, and later moved on to constructing and customizing elaborate hi-fi stereo systems as an adult.
-He discussed this passion in a December 1955 essay, "Living With Music," in High Fidelity magazine.
+As a child, Ellison evidenced what would become a lifelong interest in audio technology, starting by taking apart and rebuilding radios, and later moving on to constructing and customizing elaborate hi-fi stereo systems as an adult.
+He discussed this passion in a December 1955 essay, "Living With Music", in High Fidelity magazine.
 Ellison scholar John S. Wright contends that this deftness with the ins-and-outs of electronic devices went on to inform Ellison's approach to writing and the novel form.
 Ellison remained at Tuskegee until 1936, and decided to leave before completing the requirements for a degree.